 Add To Favorites

-Practice your math facts in style!
+Practice math facts in style!
 Use recycled CD’s along with Crayola® Dry-Erase Crayons to create a spectacular classwork or homework helper.

 Trace a recycled CD on a piece of Crayola® construction paper.
 Cut out the construction paper circle with Crayola® scissors.
 Use a Crayola® glue stick to attach the construction paper circle to the printed side of a recycled CD.